CraftAcademyLabs/coach-guides/weeks/week_5.md

     - [ ] Also talk about coveralls

 - **Tuesday:**
-  - [ ] Morning: Brief overview of where things are in Rails (recap focus on MVC, config). - Oliver/Emma
+  - [ ] Morning: Brief overview of where things are in Rails (recap focus on MVC, config). - Emma
       - [ ] Basic application structure
       - [ ] Rails doctrine, etc...